 Geokaun Mountain

-Geokaun Mountain, the highest peak on Valentia Island, offers some of the most spectacular views in all of Ireland.
-From the mountaintop, the view stretches across the Atlantic to the Blasket Islands archipelago and the two Skellig Islands, jutting out of the sea like rugged cliffs.
-My favorite view, though, is the one facing the mainland.
-From up here, the bay below almost resembles a fjord.
-Right in the middle lies the small Beginish Island next to Valentia Island lighthouse.
-The panorama is framed by the mountain backdrop in the distance.
-A view that impressively captures the essence of the Irish landscape.
+The Geokaun Mountain is the highest point on Valentia Island, and from its summit you have one of the most spectacular views in all of Ireland.
+You look out across the Atlantic towards the Blasket Islands archipelago and the two Skellig rocks rising from the sea like jagged crags.
+My favourite view, though, faces inland.
+From up here, the bay below takes on the character of a fjord.
+In the middle of it sits little Beginish Island, right next to the Valentia Island lighthouse, with a backdrop of mountains completing the panorama.
+A single glance that captures the very essence of Ireland.

-Muiris and Bernie O’Donoghue, who own the land on which Geokaun Mountain is located, have developed the mountain, making it accessible to visitors.
-A path leads up to the viewpoint at the summit.
-Halfway up, a trail branches off to a viewing platform at the Fogher Cliffs.
-Both spots are great for taking photos.
+Muiris and Bernie O’Donoghue, on whose land Geokaun Mountain sits, have developed the site and made it accessible to visitors at all.
+A path leads all the way up to the viewpoint at the summit.
+About halfway along, a trail branches off to a viewing platform at the Fogher Cliffs.
+Both spots are well worth a visit for photographers.

-The Fogher Cliffs fall steeply to the sea on the western flank of Geokaun Mountain.
-The sunlight first touches the cliffs in the early afternoon.
-This is something to keep in mind when planning a visit.
-Anyway, the most beautiful light shines on the cliffs in the evening, making them glow reddish in the sunset.
-Also, the summit is an ideal spot for sunsets.
-However, thanks to the 360-degree view, a visit is worthwhile at any time of day.
+The Fogher Cliffs drop steeply into the sea along the western flank of Geokaun Mountain.
+Sunlight doesn’t reach the cliffs until early afternoon, which is worth keeping in mind when planning a visit.
+The best light falls on them in the evening anyway, when they take on a warm reddish glow in the last of the day’s light.
+The summit itself is equally rewarding at sunset.
+Thanks to the 360-degree view, though, a visit is worthwhile at any time of day.

-For me, an ideal photo session begins about two and a half hours before sunset at the summit.
-The golden hour and the sunset itself are best experienced at the Fogher Cliffs, before heading back up to the mountain peak.
+For me, an ideal photography session begins roughly two and a half hours before sunset at the summit.
+The golden hour and the sunset itself are best experienced at the Fogher Cliffs, before heading back up to the top.
+And anyone staying overnight on Valentia Island can greet the following morning’s sunrise from the summit of Geokaun Mountain once more.

 Location